 While this mindset can lead to sales, here’s the trouble with that type of thinking: If you find a blocker early on in your calls—maybe a director uses a competing product and doesn’t see the value of changing—you’ll believe you’ve hit a wall in the company and mark it as no opportunity.

 An account map can help you avoid these walls and navigate the sale based on relationships that go beyond hierarchy.
 To show relationships between individuals on your account map, change the color of the lines that connect your contacts.
-Use green lines to represent a positive relationship; use red lines for negative relationships.
-Remember, you’re not mapping out friendships—the relationships shown in your account map should indicate which people have initiatives or interests that line up well with each other.
+Use green lines to represent a healthy relationship; use red lines for strained relationships; use yellow lines for neutral relationships.
+Remember, you’re not mapping out friendships.
+The relationships shown in your account map should indicate which people have initiatives or interests that line up well with each other.
+You can also use dotted lines to represent people who have a non-reporting relationship.

 6. Share with leadership and other members of your sales org